 What is my Tax Filing Status?

-Your federal income tax filing status is set by your marital status on the last day of the tax year.
+Your marital status sets your federal income tax filing status on the last day of the tax year.

-So, if you are still married on December 31st, then you are considered married for the entire year.
-Likewise, if you are divorced on December 31st, then you are considered divorced for the entire year.
+So, if you are still married on December 31, you are considered married for the entire year.
+Likewise, if you are divorced on December 31, you are considered divorced for the whole year.